Cykooz/fast_image_resize/README.md

 ## Colorspace

-Resizer from this crate does not convert image into linear colorspace during resize process.
+Resizer from this crate does not convert image into linear colorspace during a resize process.
 If it is important for you to resize images with a non-linear color space (e.g. sRGB) correctly, then you have to convert it to a linear color space before resizing and convert back to the color space of result image.
 [Read more](http://www.ericbrasseur.org/gamma.html)